This blog is part of a serie. You can find the first one here.

 Indeed, it is also important to ask questions in the right way and I find this article from Harvard Business Review a very good reference on the matter.

-Please, continue to follow this blog series if you are interested to drill down more.
+Please, continue to follow this blog serie if you are interested to drill down more.

-Reach out if you want to learn more on how we can help your organization.
+Reach out if you want to learn more on how we can help your organisation.